Exercise - Write to the Expense Report table

 Tip

-If you're having difficulty finding a property for a control, you can find all properties on the toolbar within the Properties dropdown menu, or in the Properties pane on the right side of the screen.
-Additionally, a few of the more common properties will show in the command bar.
+If you're having difficulty finding a property for a control, you can find all properties on the toolbar within the Properties dropdown menu, or in the Properties panel on the right side of the screen.
+Additionally, a few of the more common properties will show in the command bar at the top of the screen.

 After you set those properties, the dates should behave exactly as the destination field.
 Return to your Scr_AllExpenses screen and put the app in preview mode to test the functionality so far.